-Ryan is a life-long resident of Chester County, where he lives with his wife, Christine, and their son, Ryan Jr. A graduate of Owen J. Roberts High School in Pottstown, Ryan earned his undergraduate degree from Ursinus College in Collegeville and his J.D. from the Villanova University School of Law.
+Ryan is a life-long resident of Chester County, where he lives with his wife, Christine, their son, Ryan Jr, and their daughter, Caroline.
+A graduate of Owen J. Roberts High School in Pottstown, Ryan earned his undergraduate degree from Ursinus College in Collegeville and his J.D. from the Villanova University School of Law.

-Another priority during his first term has been building a safe and reliable transportation network that creates jobs and protects economic opportunity.
-Ryan helped enact a fully-paid, 5-year transportation funding package that will bring more than $770 million back to Pennsylvania for bridges, roads, and passenger and freight rail improvements.
+Another priority of Ryan's is building a safe and reliable transportation network that can create jobs and protect economic opportunity.
+During his first term, Ryan helped enact a fully-paid, five-year transportation funding package that will bring more than $770 million back to Pennsylvania for bridges, roads, and passenger and freight rail improvements.
 This effort, also known as the Fixing America’s Surface Transportation (FAST) Act, streamlined the project-approval process and included a provision Ryan authored to allow short-line railroads to compete for federal grants to improve safety at road crossings.

-Renowned national political commentator Stuart Rothenberg described Ryan as “a pragmatic conservative” while Reading Eagle columnist Ron Southwick noted Ryan’s enthusiasm for the job, predicting that the freshman lawmaker would be engaged and not simply “an anonymous lawmaker who merely keeps a seat warm.”
+Renowned national political commentator Stuart Rothenberg described Ryan as “a pragmatic conservative” while Reading Eagle columnist Ron Southwick noted Ryan’s enthusiasm for the job, predicting that he would be engaged and not simply “an anonymous lawmaker who merely keeps a seat warm.”

 Prior to winning election to Congress in 2014, Ryan served the residents of Chester County on the Board of Commissioners.
 He was selected chairman of the Board of Commissioners in 2013.
 While still in law school, Ryan won a seat on the East Vincent Township Board of Supervisors, serving as Chairman for four years.